gerilo12/5.2-app-formulaire-heroku/README.md

 # README

-This app allows user to create a form mentioning 3 parameters: username, email and bio.
+This app allows user to create a form with 3 parameters: username, email and bio.

 This app makes us work on various forms: HTML form, Form_tag, Form_for.